Plans and Data Centers

 Data set size - How much data will you need to store?
 How big is the “working set” of your data?
 How big are the size of your indexes?
 These questions will help you select the appropriate plan size.

 Availability requirements - Is this database for a production application with stringent uptime requirements?
 If so, you want a replica set cluster.
 If your database is for development/testing or is a non-mission-critical utility instance or offline analytics database you might consider a single-node database.

 Location - Where is your application infrastructure hosted?
 You should always place your database in the same data center as your application to minimize network latency and increase security.

 MongoDB version - Is the version of MongoDB that you intend to use available?
 See our list of currently supported MongoDB versions.

 If you need help determining the right plan for you, email us at firstname.lastname@example.org and we would be happy to help.

 AWS us-west-2 (Oregon) currently only supports our Shared Cluster plan and does not support our Sandbox plans. ↩

 For the definitive list of Azure regions we support, use our “Create new” form.
-Some of the regions we do not currently support: East US 2, US Gov regions, Canada regions, China regions, and Germany regions. ↩
+Some of the regions we do not currently support: East US 2, US Gov regions, China regions, and Germany regions. ↩